 Back in his village in Gogonya, his gramps is seated with village elders around a bigger version of the Malwa pot, Ndombolo Ya Solo, the Lingala classic is blaring from the stereo.
 Hot water is brewing from a nearby fireplace as his gramps waxes lyrical about his success in the city.

 He is among a group of men who choose to remain true to their cultures.
 A breed that maintains a deaf ear to the noisy train of civilization and the trivialities that drive the cyber era.
-The districts of Soroti, Kumi, Kaberamaido and Katakwi which make up the Teso region are believed to be the only ones were the local brew referred to indigenously as Ajon, is celebrated.
+The districts of Soroti, Kumi, Kaberamaido, and Katakwi which make up the Teso region are believed to be the only ones where the local brew referred to indigenously as Ajon, is celebrated.
 But they are not.
 The districts surrounding it like Mbale, Pallisa, Budaka, Bududa, et al, according to Okiring Jameson, a teacher in Soroti, are also ardent consumers of the beverage.

 Yet because all those districts have relatives who chase dreams in the dusty city that Kampala is, the nostalgia kicks and as such, many are minting off it.